 The other tasks/Ashram’s ‘routines’…

-Some tasks such as sweeping the yard around the Ashram is communal but other tasks, ranging from daily housekeeping for bungalows, feeding and caring for the cows, making of cow-dung ‘cake’ to be sun-dried and used as fuel for the agni hotra/fire ceremony puja, to tending and watering of the garden are rostered tasks amongst the young school-age members with direction and supervision from assigned senior member.
-Other tasks, such as cooking, car maintenance/driving, building maintenance, admin work, yoga teaching, after school English and Maths tutoring for local high school students, mentoring of the younger members are more specialised and allotted largely to the permanent or more senior members with assistance from younger members as needed.
+Some tasks such as sweeping the yard around the Ashram is communal but there are other individual task specific ranging from daily housekeeping for bungalows, feeding and caring for the cows, making of cow-dung ‘cake’ to be sun-dried and used as fuel for the Agni Hotra/fire ceremony puja, to tending and watering of the garden are rostered tasks among the members with direction and supervision from assigned senior member/s.
+Other tasks, such as cooking, car maintenance/driving, building maintenance, admin work/book keeping, yoga teaching, after school English and Maths tutoring for local high school students, mentoring of the younger members are more specialised and allotted largely to the permanent or more senior members with assistance from younger members as needed.

 There are also adhoc and project oriented tasks which normally involve general mobilisation of the manpower, such as clearing of debris during refurbishment of building or periodic reinforcement of the seawall.
 The craft and weaving workshop works periodically to produce products that we display for sale such as our coconut shell plate used by the members.